pjonsson/datacube-core/docs/about-core-concepts/datasets.rst

 .. admonition:: Examples of Datasets
   :class: important

-  - a Landsat Scene​
+  - a Landsat Scene
-  - an Albers Equal Area tile portion of a Landsat Scene​
+  - an Albers Equal Area tile portion of a Landsat Scene

 Dataset metadata format